koshamo/Fastmail/README.md

 * added functionality to edit an existing account
 * added ReplyAll
 * added functionality to save and save all attachments
+* added functionality to attach files to mails

 Version 0.0.1
 * write emails